Hamiltonian structures of isomonodromic deformations on moduli spaces of parabolic connections: Introduction

 The organization of this paper is as follows.
 In Section \ref{Pre}, we recall the description of the tangent space of $M_C^{\balpha}(\bt, \bnu)$ and of the natural symplectic structure on $M_C^{\balpha}(\bt, \bnu)$ in terms of the hypercohomology of a certain complex.
-In Section \ref{S IM}, \ref{SS AA}, we recall the \textit{Atiyah algebra}.
-In \ref{SS d t s of m by c c}, we discuss a description of the tangent space of $M_{\cC/T}^{\balpha}(\tilde{\bt},r,d)_{\bnu}$ in terms of the hypercohomology of a certain complex.
+In Section \ref{SS AA}, we recall the \textit{Atiyah algebra}.
+In Section \ref{SS d t s of m by c c}, we discuss a description of the tangent space of $M_{\cC/T}^{\balpha}(\tilde{\bt},r,d)_{\bnu}$ in terms of the hypercohomology of a certain complex.
 We use the Atiyah algebra in a definition of this complex.
-In \ref{SS IMD by c c}, we describe the vector field determined by the isomonodromic deformation in terms of the hypercohomology.
+In Section \ref{SS IMD by c c}, we describe the vector field determined by the isomonodromic deformation in terms of the hypercohomology.
 In Section \ref{S Hamil}, we give Hamiltonian descriptions of the vector fields determined by the isomonodromic deformations.
-In \ref{SS const nabla0}, we construct a relative initial connection $\nabla_0$.
-In \ref{SS alge split nabla 0}, we define vector fields on each affine open set of $M_{\cC/T}^{\balpha}(\tilde{\bt},r,d)_{\bnu}$ associated to the relative initial connection $\nabla_0$.
-These vector fields are considered as vector fields associated to time variables.
-In \ref{SS Hamil}, we give the 2-form $\omega$ on $M_{\cC/T}^{\balpha}(\tilde{\bt},r,d)_{\bnu}$ and define Hamiltonian functions on each affine open set of the moduli space $M_{\cC/T}^{\balpha}(\tilde{\bt},r,d)_{\bnu}$.
-Finally, we obtain a Hamiltonian description of the vector field determined by the isomonodromic deformation on each affine open set.
+In Section \ref{SS const nabla0}, we take an affine open covering $\{ M_i\}_i$ of $M_{\cC/T}^{\balpha}(\tilde{\bt},r,d)_{\bnu}$ and construct a relative initial connection $\nabla_0$ on each $M_i$.
+Note that $\nabla_0$ is defined Zariski locally.
+In this paper, we will use only the Zariski topology.
+In Section \ref{SS alge split nabla 0}, we define vector fields on each $M_i$ associated to the relative initial connection $\nabla_0$.
+We use these vector fields instead of vector fields associated to time variables.
+In Section \ref{SS Hamil}, we give the 2-form $\omega$ on $M_{\cC/T}^{\balpha}(\tilde{\bt},r,d)_{\bnu}$ and define Hamiltonian functions on each $M_i$.
+The Hamiltonian functions depend on the choice of the relative initial connection $\nabla_0$.
+Finally, we obtain a Hamiltonian description of the vector field on each $M_i$ induced by the isomonodromic deformation.